 Florida’s wrongful death statutes define a wrongful death as a death caused by a “wrongful act, negligence, default, or breach of contract.”

 Examples of situations that might give rise to a wrongful death claim include:

 Tragically, there is simply no way to bring back a loved one whose life was claimed by the negligence of another.
-Though imperfect, our system of justice allows for an award of money damages to a compensation an individual’s survivors for their loss.
+Though imperfect, our system of justice allows for an award of money damages to compensation an individual’s survivors for their loss.
 The amount and type of damages a survivor may be entitled to receive depends on the relationship between the survivor and the deceased individual.
-The wrongful death statutes dictate damages for claim.
+The wrongful death statutes dictate damages for a wrongful death claim.

 Examples of damages that may be available to survivors include loss of support and services, mental suffering, loss of companionship, medical & funeral expenses paid by a survivor, and loss of parental instruction and guidance.
 In addition, the estate of a deceased person may seek compensation on behalf of the survivors for loss of future earnings of the deceased and other monetary losses.

-The calculation of damages in a wrongful conduct claim is a complex matter.
+The calculation of damages in a wrongful death claim is a complex matter.
 It is extremely difficult to place a monetary value on the services, companionship, guidance, and suffering associated with the loss of a loved one.
 A Palm Beach wrongful death attorney uses the evidence in the case to effectively explain to a jury the enormous loss for the family now that their loved one is no longer with them.
-As experienced lawyers for Palm Beach County, we understand how to utilize the facts in the case to maximize recovery.
+As experienced wrongful death lawyers for Palm Beach County, we understand how to utilize the facts in the case to maximize recovery.